Tests and treatments

 Advance care planning

 Everybody is free to conduct advance care planning.
-This means that all patients (including those not in a palliative phase) can make arrangements in relation to end of life questions or questions about whether to continue treatment in specific situations and, if applicable, write a will.
+This means that all patients (including those not in a palliative phase) can make arrangements in relation to end-of-life questions or questions about whether to continue treatment in specific situations and, if applicable, write a will.

 If a patient has a will, this will be recorded in their medical record.

 The care that is provided by a hospital does not end when a patient can no longer recover from their illness and are approaching the end of life.
 A lot can still be done for patients: in medical and nursing terms, psychologically and socially and in the context of faith and spirituality.
 The combination of all this care at the end of life is called palliative care.
 Such care is also associated with important ethical decisions.
-At Maria Middelares General Hospital, these choices are also motivated by the hospital’s motto ‘Compassionate care’, against a background of a Christian view of life.
+At Maria Middelares General Hospital, these choices are also motivated by the hospital’s motto ‘Compassionate Care’, against a background of a Christian view on life.
 Below, we want to communicate clearly what the patient may expect from us on this context.

 Patients for whom recovery is no longer possible are surrounded with the most meticulous care at Maria Middelares General Hospital.
 Maria Middelares General Hospital does not have a separate Palliative Care Ward in the hospital.
 We integrate palliative care on every ward.
 During this phase of life, we want to offer humane, total care that takes account of the physical, ethical, mental, social and spiritual needs of the patients and their loved ones.
 Even if a (young) (small) child is involved in the farewell, we want to support the family as best we can.